kintohub/kintohub-docs/docs/token-session.md

 2. The client will get a token back (The client can save it as part of local storage) and should send it with all the following requests by adding it as an `Authorization` header, like:

 ```
-Authorization: Bearer <token>
+Kinto-Authorization: Bearer <token>
 ```

 ## Tokens as the first-class citizen

 We decided to make tokens a requirement when calling any microservice.
-To call your microservice, it needs always to be included as an `Authorization` header shown above
+To call your microservice, it needs always to be included as a `Kinto-Authorization` header shown above

 If a token is not attached when requesting a resource, the client will get an error response